br492133/Survivor/README.md

 # Research Practicum 2020 – Research Plan

-> * Group Name: (Will decide later, working name 'The Survivors')
+> * Group Name: The Survivors
 > * Group participants names: Allen, Michael; Kriznar, Austin; Williams, Jessica
-> * Project Title: (Will decide later, working name 'Investigating Nash Equilibrium & Backwards Induction Strategy In Deterministic Games - Survivor' )
+> * Project Title: (Will decide later, working name Something about cooperative play vs individual performance in individual competitions )

 ## General Introduction

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 Survivor and large-format reality TV game shows pit competitors against each other to win large sums of money.
 Survivor in particular is a long running show consisting of 40 seasons, the winner of each season receives a million dollars.
 These competitions generally follow a deterministic structure (e.g. one player will win, a player is guaranteed to

+### - EDIT/Alternate
+Survivor provides a unique format that samples a large portion of the total American demographic across a broad spectrum of challenging situaiton.
+This unique 'laboratory' provides opportunity to study a litny of human interaction variables and well as personal performance dimensions under a series of variables that are otherwise difficult to replicate.
+The model provided by the survivor format allows for a detailed study of cohort mentality, specifically as it relates to cooperative behaviors in a competetive situation where only one person will ultimately win.

 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)